samlafell/devrel-pdf-rag-chatbot/chatbot/README.md

-# CrateDB RAG Chat Bot
+# CrateDB RAG Chatbot

-This is the Chat Bot component, responsible for receiving a natural language query from the user then performing a hybrid KNN and keyword search in CrateDB to identify relevant information from a set of PDF files that were previously ingested using the [Data Extractor](../data-extractor/).
+This is the Chatbot component, responsible for receiving a natural language query from the user then performing a hybrid KNN and keyword search in CrateDB to identify relevant information from a set of PDF files that were previously ingested using the [Data Extractor](../data-extractor/).

 Results are presented back to the user in natural language by sending them to an LLM.